canonical/ubuntu.com/templates/legal/ubuntu-pro-description/index.md

         3. Full support applies only with respect to customer's hardware that has been certified.
 In the event a customer requests the services with respect to hardware, which is not certified, Canonical will use reasonable efforts to provide support services, but may not adhere to the obligations described in this service description
     6. <span id="uprosd-packages-and-kernels">Supported services</span>
         4. The following packages, kernels and services are within the scope of support:
-            1. Canonical maintained packages in Ubuntu Main repository including the "proposed" and "backports" repository pockets
+            1. Canonical maintained packages in Ubuntu Main repository
             2. Packages in the Ubuntu Cloud Archive
             3. Canonical maintained Snap packages, Charms and OCI images
             4. [Supported Kernels](https://ubuntu.com/about/release-cycle#Ubuntu%20kernel%20release%20cycle)